 From the painful yet heavenly Thai massage to the mouth-watering sweet and sour Tom Yum soup, from the bustling streets overflowing with life to surprisingly quiet and leafy oasis of peace at corner such as Neilson Hays library.
 To keep you energized in exploration of the Asian metropole, Thai Iced Coffee from any street vendor is a must-have.

-History of Thai Iced Tea
+History of Thai Iced Coffee

 The authentic Thai iced coffee is known in Thai as Oliang, surprisingly not a Thai name.
 The name comes from Teochew dialect, with “o” means “black” and “liang” means “cool”.